KaveIO/Eskapade-Environment/docker/README.rst

 The instructions below show how one can use a locally checked-out version of Eskapade in combination with this Docker image.
 This combination is a very convenient way of actively working with and/or developing code in Eskapade.

-By default, Eskapade code is executed as ``root`` user in the container.
-It is possible, however, to run with reduced user privileges inside containers through user mapping with the Docker host, as decribed in the last section.
+By default, Eskapade code is executed as ``jovyan`` user in the container.
+It is possible, however, to run with root privileges inside containers through, as decribed in the last section.

 Required software